Will your entity be able to survive a global economic crisis?

 Time to read: 3 mins

-• Think about whether your entity will be able to continue to operate for the next 12 months this should be based on both the ability and the intention to continue
+• Think about whether your entity will be able to continue to operate for the next 12 months.
+This should be based on both the ability and the intention to continue.

-• Management and the directors/trustees should be the ones making this determination (not the accountant or auditor)
+• Management and the directors/trustees should be the ones making this determination (not the accountant or auditor).

-• A great deal of judgement is involved in making this call, particularly in estimating future cashflows and revenue and building these into your budgets these judgements should be disclosed in your financial report
+• A great deal of judgement is involved in making this call, particularly in estimating future cash flows and revenue and building these into your budgets.
+These judgements should be disclosed in your financial report.

-• The level of uncertainty (crystal ball gazing) is significant and you’ll need to make some assumptions
+• The level of uncertainty (crystal ball gazing) is significant and you’ll need to make some assumptions.

 • Auditors will use these disclosures and assumptions as the basis for deciding whether they agree that your entity will be able to continue, and whether additional disclosure is required to be made in the financial statements or audit report, or potentially (if the auditors do not agree with management’s judgement and/or the disclosures are not adequate) modifying the audit report.